Thanks for stopping by. I'm glad you found my home on the Web and hope you'll return occasionally to see what's new.

-Since one of my greatest pleasures as an author is hearing from readers, I encourage you to let me know your reaction to my books.
+One of my greatest pleasures as an author is hearing from readers, so I encourage you to let me know your reaction to my books.
 If you have questions or comments, or if there's something else you'd like to see on this web site, send me an email.
 And to be sure you don't miss any of the news, why not sign up for my newsletter?

 Let's also stay in touch via social media.
 Here are my links.

 I look forward to hearing from you.

 It seems like it was only a few months ago that A Borrowed Dream, the second of the Cimarron Creek trilogy, was released, and now the third is available for pre-order.